Epiczhul/esp32p4-rv32ima/README.md

 - flash using idf.py ```idf.py -p /dev/ttyUSB0 -b 921600 flash```
 - flash Image using esptool just to make sure its flashed correctly ```esptool.py --chip esp32p4 -p /dev/ttyUSB0 -b 921600 write_flash 0x110000 main/Image```

 - In no less than 1 sec, Linux kernel messages starts printing on the USB CDC console.
-The boot process from pressing reset button to linux shell takes about 1 minute and 20 seconds.
+The boot process from pressing reset button to linux shell takes about 17.9s (psram at 80mhz).

 - still couldnt get command input working... uart wont work for input, only output.